 To open a business bank account, you’ll need a business name, and you might have to be registered with your state or province.
 Check with the individual bank for which documents to bring to the appointment.

 Starting your business at home is a great way to keep overhead low, plus you’ll qualify for some unique tax breaks.
 You can deduct the portion of your home that’s used for business, as well as your home internet, cell phone, and transportation to and from work sites and for business errands.

 Any expense that’s used partly for personal use and partly for business must reflect that mixed use.
 For instance, if you have one cell phone, you can deduct the percentage you use the device for business.
 Gas mileage costs are 100% deductible, just be sure to hold on to all records and keep a log of your business miles (where you’re going and the purpose of the trip).

 Before we jump into establishing a bookkeeping system, it’s helpful to understand exactly what bookkeeping is and how it differs from accounting.
 Bookkeeping is the day-to-day process of recording transactions, categorizing them, and reconciling bank statements.

 Accounting is a high-level process that looks at business progress and makes sense of the data compiled by the bookkeeper by building financial statements.
 As a new business owner, you’ll need to determine how you want to manage your books:

 You can choose to go the DIY route and use software like Quickbooks.
 Alternatively, you could use a simple Excel spreadsheet.

 You have the option of using an outsourced or part-time bookkeeper that’s either local or cloud based.

-When your business is big enough you can hire an in-house bookkeeper and/or accountant.
+When your business is big enough you can hire an in-house bookkeeper and/or accountant for accounting.